-DARLINGTON, S. C., June 26 .- Darlington is all right.
+DARLINGTON, S. C., June 26.-Darlington is all right.
 W C. Coker, the Democratic nominee, was elected without opposition.
 Carry the news to Whittemore.

-Ber The Auditor and Frensurer give notices o the people, which should be heeded.
+Ber The Auditor and Freasurer give notices o the people, which should be heeded.

-150° Ripe peaches are already acknowledged by a number of Editors thoughout the State.
+for Ripe plaches are already acknowledged by a number of Editors (houghout the State.

 Ber We regret to state that Mr. Jas.
 Grant has been laid up for some days from a severe attack of rheumatism.

-The weekly Register is issued on Wed nesday of every week and reaches this point in time for all the cross mails in this County.
+The weekly Register is issued on Wednesday of every week and reaches this point in time for all the cross mails in this County.

-10 Gov. Hampton is expected to pass through here on the Railroad to-day.
+103" Gov. Hampton is expected to pass through here on the Railroad to-day.
 He is on his way to Glenn Springs.
-Give him a reception. pop.
+Give him a reception.

+DER.
 We learn that nearly all of the wheat in this county has been harvested in good condition, and that it is the best crop ever harvested in Union.

-Bep" Since last Sunday the weather has been hot, hotter. hottest, and cotton is growing. almost as fast as the grass.
+Ben Since last Sunday the weather has been hot, hotter. hottest, and cotton is growing, almost as fast as the grass.
 All kinds of vegetation is looking fine.

-.
-Boy" A \$500,000 fire occurred at Marblehead, Mass., on the 25th, destroying all the large shoe manufactures but three, forty dwelling houses, railroad depot, passenger cars &c.
+Boy" A \$500,000 fire occurred at Marblehead.
+Mass., on the 25th, destroying all the large shoe manufactures but three, forty dwelling houses, railroad depot, passenger cars &c.

-15 Stevens and Pierce, the two colored men who so brutally murdered young Edings, near Charleston, some weeks ago, have been tried and found guilty, and are sentenced to be hung on Friday the 13th day of July.
+199. Stevens and Pierce, the two colored men who so brutally murdered young Edings, near Charleston, some weeks ago, have been tried and found guilty, and are sentenced to be hung on Friday the 13th day of July.

-...
-EED.
+DED.
 The prisoners sentenced to the Penitentiary came very near escaping from our jail last Saturday night.
 They had cut a hole in the roof of a cell, but were discovored before they had made it large enough to get through.

-about Kansas City on the 25th, passed over the entrie State of Iowa, the Northwestern part of Missouri, and large portions of Illinois and Michigan.
-It was a perfect tornado, and did much damage.
+about Kausas City on the 25th, passed over the entrie State of Iowa, the Northwestern part of Missouri, and large portions of Illinois and Michigan.
+It was a perfect ternado, and did much damage.

 DISCOVERED AT LAST .- We know it is said that Comsumption can't be cured, but we say Thrash's Consumptive Cure, will cure all Lung Affections.
-Why should we be affeated with a disease and no remedy given.
+Why should we be affected with a disease and no remedy given.
 Trial 50c. large 1 50.
-For their blood mingle upon the soil.
-[Applause.] sale by all druggists, and by Messrs.
-A. IRWIN My friends, I shall bear this cordial greeting & Co., Union.
+For sale by all druggists, and by Messra.
+A. IRWIN & Co., Union.